QuantumaStelata/django_history/README.md

-# django-history
+# django_history

-Django-history - a module for tracking changes to model instances.
+Django_history - a module for tracking changes to model instances.

 # Install